raag/focusmode-firefox-extension/README.md

 # focusmode-firefox-extension

-This extension to block distracting webs for a schedule.
+Extension to block distracting webs for a schedule.